 What is the risk to your pet?

 In the UK we have several diseases that can be spread to our pets and ourselves via tick bites.
 The most well-known one of these is Lyme disease.
-Lyme disease can infect dogs, humans, and more rarely cats, causing various problems including fever, lameness and kidney disease.
+Lyme disease can infect dogs, humans, and (more rarely) cats, causing various problems including fever, lameness and kidney disease.
 The symptoms of the disease can be significant and prompt identification and treatment is vital.
-However, other diseases include anaplasmosis, babesia infection and tick-borne encephalitis.
+However, other diseases include anaplasmosis in cats, babesia infection and tick-borne encephalitis.

 Are they a risk to human health?

-While people can pick-up tick-borne diseases, this would be due to a bite from a contaminated tick picked up in the same area as your dog found one, rather than transmission of disease from your dog.
+While people can pick-up tick-borne diseases, this would be due to a bite from a contaminated tick picked up in the same area as your pet found one, rather than transmission of disease from your pet.
 Lyme disease has been established in the UK for a long time and can cause a range of symptoms from mild fever through to paralysis if untreated.
 However, tick borne encephalitis is a relatively new arrival, having spread from mainland Europe, with only a few human cases being confirmed in the UK.
 It is a viral condition spread via tick bites that can cause a range of symptoms from mild flu-like symptoms up to meningitis.
-The virus has now been confirmed in ticks in Thetford Forest, Hampshire/Dorset Border, the New Forest and North Yorkshire Moors
+As of October 2024 the disease has been confirmed in ticks in Thetford Forest, Hampshire/Dorset Border, the New Forest and North Yorkshire Moors, but that list is likely to grow.

 Who should consider treatment?